Sensitive data: A GDPR sensitivity

 Only in these four cases you will be allowed to be in possession of sensitive data.

 WARNING: you are in possession of data relating to criminal offences?
-Although the law does not classify them directly as sensitive data, they are subject to the same protection.
+Although the law does not directly consider them as sensitive data, you must protect them as such.
 Be careful!

-In addition to the complex collection of these data, it must be known that once they have been collected, they must benefit of a special security.
+In addition to the complex collection of these data, you should know that once they have been collected, they must benefit from a special security.

 - MANDATORY implementation of a PIA

-- Establishment of an adequate protection for this category of data
+- Establishment of an adequate protection for this kind of data

-To learn more about how to effectively protect your websites / web applications.
+To find out more about how to effectively protect your websites / web applications.

 Do you want to go further the processing of your sensitive data within your company?
-Take advantage of our GDPR 2.0 training!
+Discover our GDPR 2.0 training!
 The Ziwit Academy provides a complete training divided into 8 modules for a perfect understanding of the GDPR.